 • The supply also need not be made by the person who receives the payment.
-In the Trustee, Executors case Chisholm J said (at p 13,086):
+In the Trustee, Executors case, Chisholm J said at 13,086:

-in my opinion the crucial factor is the strength of the connection between the payment and the supply.
+...in my opinion the crucial factor is the strength of the connection between the payment and the supply.
 If there is sufficient proximity between the supply and payment to satisfy the requirement that the payment is "in respect of" (or "in response to, or for the inducement of") the supply of goods then the payment qualifies as "consideration" notwithstanding that the payment is made to a third party.

 - Although the statutory definition of "consideration" is wider than the contract law meaning, not every payment a registered person receives is "consideration" for GST purposes.
-A distinction is drawn between a payment in respect of the payee's taxable activity and a payment that is consideration for a supply of goods and services: Director-General of Social Welfare v De Morgan (1996) 17 NZTC 12,636. - For a payment to be "consideration" within the first part of the definition there must be a sufficient relationship between the making of the payment and the supply of goods or services.
-See CIR v NZ Refining Co Ltd (1997) 18 NZTC 13,187; Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075; Taupo Ika Nui Body Corporate v CIR (1997) 18 NZTC 13,147; Trustee, Executors.

-In NZ Refining Blanchard J said (at p 13,193):
+A distinction is drawn between a payment in respect of the payee's taxable activity and a payment that is consideration for a supply of goods and services: The Director-General of Social Welfare v De Morgan (1996) 17 NZTC 12,636 (CA). - For a payment to be "consideration" within the first part of the definition there must be a sufficient relationship between the making of the payment and the supply of goods or services.
+See CIR v NZ Refining Co Ltd (1997) 18 NZTC 13,187 (CA); Chatham Islands Enterprise Trust v CIR (1999) 19 NZTC 15,075 (CA); Taupo Ika Nui Body Corporate v CIR (1997) 18 NZTC 13,147 (HC); Trustee, Executors; Rotorua Regional Airport Limited v CIR (2010) 24 NZTC 23,979 (HC). - In NZ Refining, Blanchard J said at 13,193:

 It is fundamental to the GST Act that the tax is levied on or in respect of supplies.
-It is not a tax on receipts or on turnover; it is a tax on transactions: CIR v Databank Systems Ltd. It is therefore necessary, as Mr Green submitted, to distinguish between supplies and the taxable activity (as defined in s 6) in the course of which they are made.
+It is not a tax on receipts or on turnover; it is a tax on transactions: $CIR\ v\ Databank\ Systems\ Ltd$.
+It is therefore necessary, as Mr Green submitted, to distinguish between supplies and the taxable activity (as defined in s 6) in the course of which they are made.
 The definition in s 6 itself requires a nexus between a supply and consideration, as does s 10.